Oliver Twist’s Artful Dodger isn’t 13 anymore: He’s an adult. And being an adult comes with more grown-up problems.

-Ah, Riverdale—the happy, innocent home of Archie, Jughead, Betty and the gang.
+Ah, Riverdale—the happy, innocent home of Archie, Jughead, Betty, Veronica and the gang.
 It’s a place of pure Americana, an idealized portrait of heartland life.
 It’s home to Pop Tate’s Chocklit Shoppe, Pickens Park and, of course, Riverdale High School.

 For much of its pop-culture history, not much happened in Riverdale.
 Sure, Archie pondered whom to date: girl-next-door Betty or the glamorous-but-sometimes-conniving Veronica.
 He and his friends would struggle in school or get lost in the woods or, perhaps, unwisely try to learn to play the bagpipes.
 But generally, Riverdale was a carefree place, untouched by the gales and swamps found in the outside world.